geotools/geotools/docs/user/tutorial/map/style.rst

 Much of this should look familiar to you from the style tutorial.
 We've added some constants and class variables that we'll use when creating styles.

-A subtle difference is that we are now using FilterFactory2 instead of FilterFactory.
+A subtle difference is that we are now using ``FilterFactory2`` instead of ``FilterFactory``.
 This class adds additional methods, one of which we'll need when selecting features based on a mouse click.

 Shapefile viewer with custom map tool
 -------------------------------------

-Next we add the displayShapefile method which is also very similar to the one that we used in style tutorial.
+Next we add the ``displayShapefile`` method which is also very similar to the one that we used in style tutorial.

 .. literalinclude:: /../src/main/java/org/geotools/tutorial/style/SelectionLab.java